Hard Water Stains on Artificial Grass: How to Remove Them and Keep Them Away

 ✔ Rinse well after scrubbing.

-How to use consumer cleaners safely
+How to use any consumer cleaner safely

 👍 Rinse thoroughly after cleaning.